chenxu2394/ls-gcp/README.md

   [url]/process
 ```

-The response will be saved to the bucket with the name `instructions_layout.txt`
+The response will be saved to the bucket with the name `instructions_layout.json`